Sgant1/Winedemic/technology.md

 ## Data Cleaning and Analysis

 We used Python in Jupyter Notebook with the Pandas, Matplotlib and NumPy libraries to clean the data and perform an exploratory analysis.
-We used  ___ to export to SQL.
+We used  sqlalchemy to export to SQL.

 ## Database Storage